Holy See–Monaco relations: The presence of a nuncio in Monaco since 2006: a sign of a long-standing relationship

 In 2005, accompanied by his chief of staff Jean-Luc Allavena and the chaplain of the palace, Canon César Penzo, Prince Albert went to Rome to discuss the potential strengthening of links between Monaco and the Holy See, and offered to the sovereign pontiff a bronze statue of Sainte Dévote, created by Cyril de La Patellière.
 On July 12, 2006, Pope Benedict XVI appointed for the first time an apostolic nuncio to the Sovereign Prince and the Principality of Monaco.
 On September 26, 2006, Prince Albert II received at the Palace the letters of credence of Monsignor André Dupuy, Extraordinary Apostolic Nuncio and Plenipotentiary of the Holy See.

 In 2009, Prince Albert II was again received by Pope Benedict XVI.

 On January 12, 2013, Prince Albert II presented his new wife Charlene, dressed in the tradition of the privilège du blanc, to Pope Benedict XVI during a private audience at the Vatican.
 From 2013, the Ambassador of the Prince of Monaco to the Holy See, Jean-Claude Michel, also became the dean of the diplomatic corps accredited to the Holy See until the appointment in November 2015 of a new ambassador, Claude Giordan.

 On May 13, 2014 Prince Albert II and Princess Charlene, in the presence of Archbishop Bernard Barsi and the Mayor of Monaco, Georges Marsan, inaugurated an alley in homage to "Saint John Paul II" along the Cathedral of Our Lady Immaculate.

-The royal couple last met his His Holiness Pope Francis on July 20, 2022, confirming the warm and strong relationship between the them.
+The royal couple last met Pope Francis on July 20, 2022.